PlummersSoftwareLLC/NightDriverStrip/REST_API.md

 - All parameters are optional.
 Only settings that are sent in the POST parameters are modified.
 All other settings are unchanged.
 - No validation of values provided takes place.
 There is a [separate endpoint with which an individual setting can be changed after validation](#set-setting-with-validation).
+- Changed settings will be applied immediately, but it takes a few seconds before they are persisted beyond restarts.

 #### Retrieve